*Updated July 2017*

 The top of most chefs and food writers’ ‘where to eat’ lists, Bell’s is an understated local institution, serving incredible seasonal small plates out of their cosy Montpelier dining rooms.
 Many favourites such as the salt cod fritters stay on the menu all year round, but otherwise the menu is ever-changing and reliably brilliant.

 Quite possible the best view in town – and that’s quite the statement given how many scenic views we are lucky to have in Bristol.
-The food here is a celebration of high quality ingredients, choose between a seasonal 7 course tasting menu or some inventive dishes from the dinner menu.
+Also see neighbouring restaurant Spoke & Stringer for some seriously gorgeous tapas and live music.

 One of the most talked about recent additions to Bristol’s eating scene, this small neighbourhood restaurant has upped the food game of not just Southville but the South West.
 The focus of their concise menu is bringing locally-sourced ingredients alive, and all dishes look mesmerising.
 Believe the hype, this place really is something special.